Raviteq/adrapid-api/source/includes/_templates.md

 Get the rules for a given template.
 The rules of a template defines which datatypes are allowed for every field available in the template (texts, images, colors), as well as the supported output formats.

-Rules for maximum text length (total characters) is supplied for every text field.

 Images are resized to optimally fit the provided image area when rendering every banner, however, an optimal ratio is supplied in the rules for image fields.
 Images should preferably be provided in the largest resolution possible, especially when producing ads for printed materials.